UBrau/SPARpipe/README.md

 ### Analysis
-0. Map fwd and rev barcode reads to barcode libraries with `bowtie -v 2 -k 1 -m 1 --best --strata [--nofw|--norc] -S --sam-nohead <BC> <FASTQ> <BCx.sam>` Whether to use --nofw/norc may depend on the sequencing platform (HiSeq/NextSeq/MySeq) but it can probably be left out without much loss of specificity.
+0. Map fwd and rev barcode reads to barcode libraries with `bowtie -v 2 -k 1 -m 1 --best --strata [--nofw|--norc] -S --sam-nohead <BC> <FASTQ> <BCx.sam>` Whether to use --nofw/norc may depend on the sequencing platform (HiSeq/NextSeq/MiSeq...) but it can probably be left out without much loss of specificity.
+Run on only 1 thread to guarantee read order is maintained.
 1. Demultiplex the fwd and rev event read files using the SAM files just created and the script `1_demultiplex.pl`.
 If demultiplexing is done otherwise, make sure that file names are compatible with downstream steps as sample numbers and batch IDs are taken from file names.
+File names must conform to the pattern '[BATCH]_W[NUMBER]+_[OPTIONAL]_[Fwd/Rev].fa(.gz)', where BATCH is a string that does not contain '_', and NUMBER is a unique number identifying the barcode combination.
 2. Map demultiplexed FASTQ files to junction libraries using `2_align.pl`.
 This is done separately for fwd and rev reads.
 3. Extract read counts and metrics from BAM, and generate files with raw PSI, RPM, read counts, and pseudo-inclusion/exclusion reads using `3_count.pl`.
-In case the project is distributed over several 'batches' (e.g. re-using barcodes andrun in different lanes), they will be combined.
+In case the project is distributed over several 'batches' (e.g. re-using barcodes and run in different lanes), they will be combined.
-   Events and samples are checked against the provided templates.
+   Events and samples are checked against the provided templates specifying the design.
 4. Perform normalization of raw PSI with `4_normalize.R` (currently, only plate normalization and weighthed plate normalization are implemented) to get dPSI and SSMD scores.
    This step can also be performed on raw PSI data from other sources, as long as a suitable